Jules Radich: Early life and education

-Radich claims Scottish, Māori, Irish and Dalmatian ancestry.
+Radich claims Scottish, Māori, Irish and Croatian ancestry.

 Radich was born in Mataura, before moving to Dunedin to study a Bachelor of Science at the University of Otago.
 He taught science and physics.

 Business career

 Radich started Uptown Motorcycles in Dunedin, and after 20 years, sold the company.
 Radich is a company director for Action Coach Otago and has been a business coach for 14 years.

-Political career
+First and second terms, 2019–2025

+2022 mayoral election and accession

 Radich served his first term as a councillor on the Dunedin City Council (DCC) between 2019 and 2022.
 During the 2022 Dunedin mayoral election, he stood as a mayoral candidate on the Team Dunedin electoral ticket.
 During the election, Radich campaigned on reducing debt levels and restoring local confidence.
 On 8 October 2022, Radich defeated incumbent Mayor of Dunedin Aaron Hawkins.
 Following his election as mayor, Radich confirmed several policy positions including launching a review of the George Street revamp, retaining the city's one-way traffic system and investing in infrastructure to deal with stormwater inundation.

 In mid October 2022, Radich appointed Sophie Baker as deputy mayor and chair of the Dunedin City Council's new strategy and engagement committee.
 In addition, he appointed Lee Vandervis, who had been previously overlooked for leadership roles, to the finance and council-controlled organisations committee.
 Radich retained Jim O'Malley as infrastructure services chairman.
 In allocating his appointments, Radich stated that his goal was to "create an environment where all councillors' skills and strengths are harnessed and their voices heard, and to lead a united council for the benefit of the city."
 Senior councillor and former Labour Member of Parliament David Benson-Pope and Labour councillor Steve Walker were not appointed to any committee chair or deputy chair roles.